 11. Thinking You Can’t Have Your Machine Washable Clothes Taken to a Dry Cleaner

 If you’re like many people, you might think dry cleaners are just for fancy duds like formal suits and evening gowns, but did you know you can take just about any clothing item to the cleaners?
 Yep!
 Kilts, capes, coats, ugly Christmas sweaters, comforters, duvet covers, your favorite pair of jeans, you name it.
 Even everyday wear like t-shirts, hoodies, khakis, polos, and kids clothes.
-Dry cleaning is easier on your clothes than machine washing and keeps them looking bright and new longer.
+Dry cleaning services are easier on your clothes than machine washing and keeps them looking bright and new for longer.